edemaine/svgink/README.md

    * `convert(input, output)` queues converting one filename to another, following by sanitizing the output.
 The input file should be SVG.
      The output format is determined from the file extension.
-     It returns a promise which resolves to a `{stdout, stderr}` object when the conversion and sanitization are complete.
+     It returns a promise which resolves to a `{stdout, stderr, skip}` object when the conversion and sanitization are complete.
-     These give the string contents from Inkscape's stdout and stderr for this job, which you should print to display warnings and/or errors.
+     Here either `skip` is `true` meaning that conversion was skipped because the input was older than the output and `settings.force` was false, or `stdout` and `stderr` give the string contents from Inkscape's stdout and stderr for this job, which you should print to display warnings and/or errors.
    * `run(job)` queues a given job.
-A job can be a string to send to Inkscape directly, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization.
+A job can be a string to send to Inkscape directly, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization and force conversion (skip modification time checking).
      Returns a promise which resolves to a `{stdout, stderr}` object when the job is complete.
    * `sanitize(output)` optionally sanitizes the given output filename.